 “Bad Science” is a book written by British physician- Ben Goldacre.
 This book mainly unveils the pretentious masks that fake scientist wear.
 This book was also nominated for the Samuel Johnson Prize of 2009.

 In this book, Goldacre criticizes the media that makes reports on issues related to science and health.
-The book is divided into a no of chapters each illustrating a particular aspect of bad science.
+The book is divided into number of chapters each illustrating a particular aspect of bad science.
 This book is quite fascinating and hilarious and one of the best novels for doctors

 6. A Guide to The Good Life